TechNickAI/AICodeBot/README.md

 Note: You will be billed by OpenAI based on how much you use it.
 Typical developers will use less than $10/month - which if you are a professional developer you'll likely more than make up for with saved time and higher quality work.
 See [OpenAI's pricing page](https://openai.com/pricing/) for more details.

-#### Which Language Model?
-GPT-3.5 vs GPT-4

-Not all OpenAI accounts have GPT-4 API access enabled.
-By default, AICodeBot will use GPT-4 if your OpenAI account supports it, we will check the first time you run it.
-Tip: If your OpenAI API does not support GPT-4, you can ask to be added to the waitlist [here](https://openai.com/waitlist/gpt-4-api)

-Note: We'll be adding more options for AI models in the future, including those that can be run locally, such as [GPT4all](https://gpt4all.io/) and HuggingFace's [Transformers](https://huggingface.co/transformers/).

 ## Integration with GitHub Actions

 How about automated code reviews on every commit?
 You can have AICodeBot run as a GitHub action on your repository.
 See [The AICodeBot GitHub Action for Code Reviews](https://github.com/marketplace/actions/aicodebot-code-review)